 disciplinary organizational structures and programmatic lines of study.

 Below are just a sampling of the many sustainability-related courses taught at UofL across all disciplines!
+Explore all of the offerings in with UofL's Course Schedule.

-**NEW** Sustainability Courses for Spring 2014:
+Sustainability Courses for Fall 2014:

 ANTH 361-01 Sustainability: Anthropological Perspectives (3cr.)
 MW 2:00-3:15pm / Lutz Hall 232 / Professor Jianhua (Andrew) Zhao All too often, decision makers target growth, mostly measured by economic indicators, as the cure-all solution to a myriad of conflicts that exist in society.
 However, studies have shown that growth without consideration of the environment or social equity only leads to recurring crises.
 This course considers environmental, social, and economic challenges that we face from a different angle: How can we meet the needs of the present without compromising the ability of future generations to meet their own needs?
 The goal of this course is to foster systems thinking and take a holistic approach in exploring theoretical and practical issues related to environmental, social, and economic sustainability.
 A major focus of the course is on ethnographic case studies on sustainability around the world.